Carlos Avilez

-Carlos Daniel Avilez Mojica (born January 9, 1999) is a professional footballer who plays as a goalkeeper for AV Alta FC in USL League One.
+Carlos Daniel Avilez Mojica (born January 9, 1999) is a professional footballer who most recently played as a goalkeeper for AV Alta FC in USL League One.
 Born in the United States, he represented the Mexico national under-18 team.

 Club career

 On February 26, 2021, Avilez joined USL League One side South Georgia Tormenta FC.

 Avilez signed with Chattanooga Red Wolves SC on January 17, 2022.

 On February 22, 2024, Avilez moved to USL League One side Central Valley Fuego.